POD666/sentry-zaraz-consent-integration/README.md

 3. **Decision Making**:
    - ✅ **Consent Granted**: Event is allowed through
    - ❌ **Consent Denied**: Event is blocked
-   - ⏳ **Consent Unknown**: Event is queued for later processing
+   - ⏳ **Consent Unknown**: Event is blocked (no queuing by default)
-4. **Queue Processing**: When consent is determined, queued events are processed
+4. **Real-time Updates**: When consent changes, Sentry configuration updates immediately

+> **Note**: Since v1.1.0, events are not queued when consent is unknown.
+The integration maintains strict privacy by default and only processes events when explicit consent is granted.

 ### Sentry Configuration Adjustments